modlee-ai/modlee/docs/troubleshooting.md

     train_loader = DataLoader(dataset, batch_size=4, shuffle=True)
     ```
 - **Free Up GPU Memory**: Clear unused variables and force garbage collection to free up GPU memory
-- **Upgrade Runtime**: If possible, upgrade your Colab environment to a higher tier with more GPU resources.
+- **Upgrade Runtime**: If possible, upgrade your Kaggle account to a Pro tier for more GPU resources.

 ---